 Brentuximab works by targeting CD-30, a protein found on Hodgkin cancer cells.
 The drug is given by intravenous infusion.
 The most common side effects are neutropenia, peripheral sensory neuropathy, fatigue, nausea, and anemia.
 A more serious but rare side effect is the brain disorder progressive multifocal leukoencephalopathy (PML).

-Side effects and complications of any chemotherapeutic regimen are common, are more severe with higher doses, and increase over the course of treatment.
+Side effects and complications of any chemotherapeutic regimen are common, more severe with higher doses, and increase over the course of treatment.

 Common Side Effects of chemotherapy include:

-Serious Side Effects: Serious side effects can also occur and may vary depending on the specific drugs used.
+Serious side effects can also occur and may vary depending on the specific drugs used.
 They include:

 Involved site radiation is a type of external-beam radiation therapy.
 You lie on a table while a machine delivers high-energy x-rays to specific targets on your body.

 Extended field radiation, an older approach that targeted both the diseased lymph nodes as well as surrounding healthy lymph nodes, is no longer used.

 Providers are working on refining radiation therapies for HD so that they more precisely target the affected lymph nodes and deliver the lowest possible effective dose of radiation.
 The aim is to destroy the cancerous cells while minimizing the damage to healthy cells and causing fewer side effects.

 Newer radiation techniques for HD include involved node radiation therapy, involved site radiation therapy, intensity modulated radiation therapy, and proton therapy.